Check It Off: Establishing Achievable Goals

 Hi, I’m Dr. Dave, a board certified psychiatrist.

 No matter where you are on your bipolar I journey, working towards specific goals can help you better manage your condition.
-Here are a few important things to think about while setting goals.

 Text on screen